zapulam/DecisionTreeFromScratch/README.txt

 (4.)
 Call DecisionTree.acc() to calculate the accuracy of the tree, passing in the dataframe subset for testing.

-In order to visualize the decision surfaces created for the 2D synthetic datasets, use the ipython notebook visualize.ipynb with the same variables.
+In order to visualize the decision surfaces created for the 2D synthetic datasets, use the ipython notebook visualize.ipynb with the same synthetic dataset and number of bins (k).

 The synthetic dataset contains two features, A and B, which are continuous and need to be discretized.
-The Pokemon dataset contains continuous values for speed, health, etc. and Pokemon type data.
+The Pokemon dataset contains continuous values for attack, speed, health, etc. and Pokemon type.

 The data for these datasets can be explored in the 'exploration' notebook.
-Bins for discretization can be changed in the bins.py file.